dms-x/pmTraining/a1-pm/README.md

 Now, change this README.md file by answer this question below.
 What is your name?
 ->

-After typing that, let's now save the changes for everyone.
+After typing that, let's now save the changes into your Branch.
+Branch is used so that you wouldn't change the original code but you will have your own version in the repository.
+Later, it will be used so that many people can work on the same code but for different functionality in the code.

+Enter: **git checkout -b 'yourname'** change 'yourname' to your actual name without ''.

 In the terminal, type **"git add a1-pm/"** -> this adds only the a1pm folder to a state where it is ready to be changed.
 Then, type: **git commit -m "name change(or anything to describe the change you made to the code)"**
 That label describes what changes you have made.

 Last step.
-Now, type **"git push"**.
+Now, type **"git push origin 'yourname'"**. 'yourname' should match the branch name you setup.
 This pushes your code to the git world.
 Great job!
 Now I can see the changes you made!
+Then, type **git push --set-upstream origin 'youname'** to finalize set up.
 Just like this, you will be submitting your codes to the repository.

 One of the most important thing is, when there's a change in the repository before you make any changes, do **"git pull"** to pull the updated code base from the github.
 Great Job!